jamesplease/router-comparison/README.md

 Ember is the only router that I know of to support the proper algorithm to support this.

+##### Thoughts

+The specificity algorithm is intuitable by most developers, I think, and makes developing much simpler, so I think it's worthwhile to include.

 #### Sort: order added

 Backbone | Ember | React | UI-Router | Stateman | StateRouter